ethereum/EIPs/EIPS/DebtStandard.md

 ##### totalInterestPaid

-This function should return the amount of payments that have been made that has gone towards the interest of the debt.
+This function should return the number of payments that have been made that has gone towards the interest of the debt.
 ```
 function totalInterestPaid() public returns (uint interest);
 ```

 ## Rationale
 Each unique debt token is assigned to a unique debt.
-When that debt is repayed by the borrower, the owner of the token burns his/her debt token in order to receive the payment.
-This burned token is now an imutable receipt of the fulfilled debt.
+When that debt is repaid by the borrower, the owner of the token burns his/her debt token in order to receive the payment.
+This burned token is now an immutable receipt of the fulfilled debt.

-Representing the right to claim the payment for a debt as an EIP 721 NFT immiedietly allows the owner of the token to sell the debt through existing protocols like 0x.
+Representing the right to claim the payment for a debt as an EIP 721 NFT immediately allows the owner of the token to sell the debt through existing protocols like 0x.

 The debt standard smart contract can be implemented to accomodate a wide range of business processes.
 We have tested it out with subscriptions, mortgages, and loans.
-Because the standard does not dictate the creation of the debt, the developper has the freedom to use this standard across a multitude of different use cases.
+Because the standard does not dictate the creation of the debt, the developer has the freedom to use this standard across a multitude of different use cases.
 ## Backwards Compatibility
-Backwards Compatible with EIP 721
+Backward Compatible with EIP 721

 ## Test Cases
 WIP